prantlf/v-jany/README.md

 * Should `is_null` stay or should only `is Null` remain?
 * Should the getters be forgiving and checking getter should be renamed to `strict_*`?
+* Support enums, which don't start with `0` or don't have their values as sequences without holes.

 [VPM]: https://vpm.vlang.io/packages/prantlf.jany
 [json]: https://github.com/prantlf/v-json